 At their core, they believe the world has changed.
 That the world has become “uberized.”
 A world where consumers expect magic to happen at the push of a button (this is true👍)

-They led the real estate 1.0 boom (👋Zestimate) that empowered consumers to easily find their dream home just by browsing an app.
+They led the real estate 1.0 boom (👋Zestimate) that empowered consumers to find their dream home just by browsing an app.

 Now, they want to lead the real estate 2.0 era by taking the historical friction out of the home buying process.
-To help usher in this new era, they started two major initiatives in 2018.
+To help usher in this new era, they started two significant initiatives in 2018.

 (1) Zillow Offers